it3xl/git-repo-sync/README.md

 ### Do not synchronize all branches

 Despite that there are [fair cases](https://github.com/it3xl/git-repo-sync/issues/3#issuecomment-771494886) when it is useful to sync all branches, this is not always a good idea.<br/>
 Some well know Git-servers block some branches in different ways.
-Some of them create trash branches that you do not want to see synchronized.<br/>
+Some of them create "trash"-branches which you do not want to see synchronized.<br/>
-Also, this mode is new and there hasn't been much feedback yet.

 So, you can synchronize branches that have special prefixes only.<br/>
 You could configure these prefixes in [default_sync_project.sh](https://github.com/it3xl/git-repo-sync/blob/master/repo_settings/default_sync_project.sh) configuration file.<br/>